DPRIcky/holoocean-multiagent-control/README.md

  [![Build Status](https://robots.et.byu.edu:4144/api/badges/byu-holoocean/HoloOcean/status.svg?ref=refs/heads/develop)](https://robots.et.byu.edu:4144/byu-holoocean/HoloOcean)

 HoloOcean is a high-fidelity simulator develped by the [Field Robotic Systems Lab (FRostLab)](https://frostlab.byu.edu) at [Brigham Young University](https://byu.edu).

 Built upon Unreal Engine (by Epic Games) and Holodeck (developed by the BYU PCCL Lab), HoloOcean enables easy simulation of marine robotics and autonomy with a wide variety of sensors, agents, and features.

+HoloOcean 2.0, the latest release of HoloOcean, incorporates new features such as ROS integration, high-fidelity vehicle dynamics, and improved rendering with Unreal Engine 5.

 ## Features
  - 3+ rich worlds with various infrastructure for generating data or testing underwater algorithms